typescript-course/typescript-from-scratch-workshop/README.md

     2. Publishing your code as an npm package
 4. Using your code in the real-world
     1. Recording a demo for your README

-# 🔧 Building a TypeScript Project from Scratch

-Thanks for joining my workshop today!
-I'm very excited for us today.
-This workshop is jam-packed with real-world TypeScript lessons.

-Things we'll be doing:
-- setting up a TypeScript project from scratch
-- using test-driven-development to build a library
-- publish our library on npm
-- consume on library in a React app

-Buckle up - you're in for a ride!

 ## 👋🏼Hey, I'm Joe!